 - Avoid a never-ending cycle of feedback and amends

-Obviously, it takes two to tango, and copywriters not responding well to feedback is a whole other issue deserving of a blog post of its own.
-However, these tips should give you a head start in getting the feedback process off on the right foot.
+Obviously, it takes two to tango, and copywriters not responding well to feedback is a whole other issue deserving of a blog post in itself.
+However, these tips should help you ensure a smooth, painless revision process.

 Understand what feedback is

-Feedback is a conversation that starts with the first draft.
+Feedback is a conversation that starts with the initial brief.

-- Getting your red pen out and rewriting swathes of the copywriter’s work – why didn’t you just write it yourself in the first place?
+- Getting your red pen out and rewriting swathes of the copywriter’s work – you might as well just write it yourself.

 - Highlighting sections and commenting “I don’t like this” or “make this better”, without giving a reason why or suggesting how.

-- Sending back a one-line email telling the copywriter that you hate everything they’ve done (or saying a monkey could have done a better job – no joke, this happened to me once).
+- Sending back a one-line email telling the copywriter that you hate everything they’ve done.

 Why don’t these things count as feedback?